 5. Get to Know Each Other

-Have each employee bring something or share something that is of great importance to them at the beginning each quarter or year.
-It will preferably be something that has a hand in who they have become today, or has taught them an invaluable lesson.
+Have each employee bring something or share something that is of great importance to them at the beginning of each quarter or year.
+It will preferably be something that has a hand in who they have become today or has taught them an invaluable lesson.
 Through sharing these life experiences, we can hope to cultivate more employee engagement.

 6. Give Some Personal Time – In the Office